FarsetLabs/farsetlabs.github.io/about/club_mate.md

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.3/jquery.min.js"></script><script src="/assets/js/mate_stock.js"/>

-[Club-Mate](http://www.clubmate.de/) is the refreshing hacker drink originating from Germany.
+[Club-Mate] is the refreshing hacker drink originating from Germany.
 It uses an extract from the Yerba-tea plant native to South America.
-[See why](http://motherboard.vice.com/blog/how-a-german-soda-became-hackers-fuel-of-choice) it's the popular drink of choice among hacker sub-communities.
+[See why][fuel-of-choice] it's the popular drink of choice among hacker sub-communities.

 ## How to get

 Farset Labs imports Club-Mate for its members, it is sold by the bottle at the tuckshop on-site!

 We also sell by the crate for larger orders, and are happy to sell onto the public!
-If you would like to order, please email [conor@farsetlabs.org.uk](mailto:conor@farsetlabs.org.uk) with your request.
+If you would like to order, please email <conor@farsetlabs.org.uk>
+with your request.
 Our live stock tracker for crate orders is below.

-When our buy-ins are open, you can join in by filling in the form located [here](https://docs.google.com/forms/d/1fUgrvDnktPW1WM3YsBpFMWUZP5qGrD7Ktu1vsmCVp4s/closedform).
-If you'd like to be kept updated regarding our buy-ins, you can join our mailing list [here](https://docs.google.com/forms/d/1rRXpidMTPJrlrwpWK2t31LoedhtMy41OJRMjZA9ok_c/viewform).
+When our buy-ins are open, you can join in by filling in the [form].
+If you'd like to be kept updated regarding our buy-ins, you can join our [mailing list].

 ## Live Stock